pvo/backfire/README.md

           applied.
 This flag allows the timeout to be adjusted to any desired value.
 It is an integer specifying the timeout in minutes.

     -d <dir>, --directory=<dir>
           Use the tests in <dir>.
 By default, the tests in the current directory are used.

     -m <max>, --max-threads=<max>
-          The maximum number of simultaneous threads is limited to <max>.
+          The maximum number of simultaneous threads is limited to
+          <max>.
 By default, there is no limit.

     -s <rule>, --skip=<rule>
           Specifies a rule to control which tests are skipped.
+For instance, "--skip=longtest" will cause marked long-running
+          tests to be skipped

     --no-skip
           Specifies that tests which are marked to be skipped will not actually be skipped.

     -n, --dry-run
           Prints out a list of the tests discovered, but does not run them.

     -D, --debug
           Disables output capturing, causing output to be written out immediately.

     --dot=<file>
           When using DTest for testing (by supplying --use_dtest), the test dependencies are output to <file> in a format suitable